-A propellant used in a liquid-propellant rocket engine.
+A liquid propellant is a propellant used in a liquid-propellant rocket engine.

 Three main categories of liquid propellants may be distinguished:bipropellants (in which a liquid fuel and a liquid oxidizer are stored separately) or monopropellants.